-Managing Partner, Appleby (Bermuda) Limited
+Chief Executive Officer, Appleby Global Services and Partner, Appleby (Bermuda) Limited

-Mr. Faries has been a member of the Argus Group Holdings Limited Board of Directors for eight years.
-In addition to being the Managing Partner, Mr. Faries is also the Bermuda Group Head of the Corporate and Commercial department and the Insurance and Reinsurance sector leader for Appleby (Bermuda) Limited.
-Mr. Faries qualified as a barrister and solicitor in Alberta and was called to the Bermuda Bar in 1994.
+Mr. Faries has been a member of the Argus Group Holdings Limited Board of Directors for ten years.
+Mr. Faries is Chief Executive Officer of Appleby Global Services and Partner at Appleby (Bermuda) Limited Mr. Faries qualified as a barrister and solicitor in Alberta and was called to the Bermuda Bar in 1994.
 He serves as director on several other Boards.